-- The submit host must have a public IP address with both forward and reverse DNS configured.
+- The access point must have a public IP address with both forward and reverse DNS configured.

-To be part of OSG, your submit host should be registered with the OSG.
+To be part of OSG, your access point should be registered with the OSG.

 You will need information like the hostname, and the administrative and security contacts.

 Request to be allowed to flock to OSG¶